fastify/fastify/docs/Reference/Reply.md

 - add the additional properties to the `Error` instance

-Notice that if the returned status code is not in the response schema list, the default behaviour will be applied.
+Notice that if the returned status code is not in the response schema list, the default behavior will be applied.

 ```js
 fastify.get('/', {